fredlcore/BSB-LAN/BSB_LAN/custom_functions/README.md

 This script takes the value of one parameter (for examle 20500.1 for the temperature of the first MAX! device) and sends it to the room temperature parameter (10000 for BSB/LPB, 15008 for PPS) every five minutes.
 This way, BSB-LAN can replace the room temperature sensor function of a room unit when using one of the devices/sensors that BSB-LAN can access out-of-the-box (DS18B20, DHT22, BME280 sensors or MAX! devices).

-## Emulation of Room Unit and Presence Buttons

-_The pushbutton functionality will need adjustments and is not compatible out-of-the-box from version 3 onwards._

-With the setup of the BSB-LAN adapter a room unit can be emulated if you add one or more sensors and push buttons.
-The following functions are implemented in the code:
-- Integration fo connected sensors for measuring and transmitting the room temperature(s) to the desired heating circuit(s)
-- Triggering a DHW push by using a pushbutton
-- Using the presence function for the heating circuits 1-3 by using a pushbutton (automatic detection of the present state with the corresponding change between comfort and reduced mode in the automatic mode).
-More details can be found in the README file in each folder.